Gumula/spark-intro/README.md

-# spark-intro
+#Spark intro
-Examples of Apache spark use cases
+Examples of Apache Spark use cases